 Mail that is marked "Personal" or "Confidential," however, may not be opened by other people besides yourself, unless there is a compelling (very important) business reason to open it.

 Yes.
 Your employer can monitor what is on your computer screen, your Internet activity, how long your computer has been idle, what you write in e-mails and even your online chat conversations.
 See our Computer Privacy page for more information.

 Yes.
 Many employers have been using devices such as GPS in company cars in order to track how fast employees are driving, how long a break they are taking (monitoring how long the vehicle has not moved), and where employees are located.
 GPS has also been used to track the movements and whereabouts of employees on or off the job, by placing tracking chips in cell phones.

 While some unions have fought to protect workers against this type of monitoring, at this time, little law exists to protect workers against it.

-10. What other types of mechanisms are employers using to monitor employees, and is my employer allowed to use them?
+10. What other mechanisms are employers using to monitor employees, and is my employer allowed to use them?

-Employers have been known to use other such security monitoring devices as finger prints, retinal scans, and even most recently (in February 2006) implanting computer chips in employees' arms.
+Employers have been known to use security monitoring devices including finger prints, retinal scans, and even implanting computer chips in employees' arms.
 In most cases, employers are allowed to monitor you however they wish, especially if you choose to work in a high-security occupation where high-tech security measures are necessary.
-Requiring an employee to place a computer chip in his/her arm, however, may be going too far; but such a technique is a recent development, and the courts have not ruled on the matter one way or the other.
+Requiring an employee to place a computer chip in his/her arm may be going too far; but this technique is a recent development, and has not made its way to the courts yet.

 After reading the above information, you might conclude that employees have limited privacy rights in the workplace.
 However, if you still feel that your privacy rights have been violated by your employer, contact your state department of labor, or an employment attorney licensed in your state.